mamoruimade/chatWithPpt/Readme.md

 3. Choose the desired PowerPoint file by entering its corresponding number.
 4. The script will:
    - Check if the file has been modified since the last extraction.
-   - Extract text, titles, and slide numbers from the file.
+   - Extract text, titles, slide numbers, and presenter notes from the file.
    - Save the extracted data as a JSON file in the ppt_json folder.
    - Update the metadata in the text_extraction_management_files folder.